SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 Here we are at the critical point where the critique of Vergnhanini & De&nbsp;Conti coalesces with a similar critique of MMT by friend Steve Keen.
 The MMT case is that _imports are a **real** benefit, and exports are a **real** cost_.
-The issue is that some post-Keynesians see this as "too simplistic".
+The issue is that some post-Keynesians see this as "too simplistic."
 However, they ignore the macroeconomics point of MMT, which is based on realism about the Base Case for Analysis (no imperial despots, floating exchange rates, fiat currency driven by tax liabilities).
 Under the Base Case it is a truism that imports are real benefits and exports are real costs.

+I've grown used to these sorts of disingenuous or ignorant attacks on MMT.
+A beginning MMTer can find them perplexing, but after some maturity you realise it's the orthodox economists who are simplistic.
+Their level of comprehension of MMT is extremely flawed and too simplistic.
+A case of Moles calling the Owl blind:
+"You can't see it because I can't see it, so if you see it you must be going mad."

 For these purposes --- for trade relations --- the MMT Base Case applies pretty well to New Zealand, Australia, Canada, Japan, maybe the UK, any country trade-friendly with